Skip to content

 What is InfraWeave?

-• 🔗 Seamless Integrations: Fully integrates with the Backstage Developer Portal and offers an API for custom integrations.
+• Integration Ready: Works with Backstage Developer Portal and provides APIs for custom integrations.

-• 🛠️ Minimal Maintenance: Leverages a minimal set of managed services to significantly reduce operational overhead.
+• Low Maintenance: Runs on a minimal set of managed services to reduce operational overhead.

 View the features and documentation.